-A great resource for all contests in Canada that is updated daily is ContestCanada.net
+An excellent resource for all contests in Canada that is updated daily is ContestCanada.net.

-All you have to do is purchase the specified product, try it and send in the UPC and your receipt to the address listed.
+All you have to do is purchase the specified product, try it and send your receipt in the UPC to the address listed.

-Every product rebate also known as mail-in rebates, has different rules and regulations so make sure you abide by them or risk not getting your rebate back.
+Every product rebate, also known as a mail-in rebate, has different rules and regulations, so make sure you abide by them or risk not getting your rebate back.

-Over the years we’ve gotten loads of beautiful candles, cleaning supplies, hair accessories, razors.
+Over the years, we’ve gotten loads of beautiful candles, cleaning supplies, hair accessories, and razors.